1701 Market St.//Philadelphia, PA 19103-2921//United States

-Representing the world’s largest generic pharmaceutical manufacturer, Mark served as the lead associate on the trial teams for the first two civil cases in the United States related to the opioid epidemic to proceed to trial.
-In State of Oklahoma, ex rel.
+Representing the world’s largest generic pharmaceutical manufacturer, Mark served as trial counsel in the first jury trial in the United States related to the national opioid abuse epidemic, which took place in the New York Supreme Court, Suffolk County.
+Mark also served as the lead associate on the trial teams for the first two civil cases in the United States related to the opioid epidemic to reach the trial phase, including State of Oklahoma, ex rel.
 Mike Hunter, Attorney General of Oklahoma v.
-Purdue Pharma, et al, the case involved more than 50 million pages of document discovery, 300 substantive briefs, 210 depositions, 45 expert witnesses, 30 hearings, a mock jury exercise, and 11,000 trial exhibits – all in a span of less than 18 months.
-The team’s aggressive strategy and approach to discovery led the State to drop its claims for violations of the Oklahoma False Claims and Consumer Fraud Acts, as well as its jury demand, at the close of discovery.
-The matter was ultimately resolved on the eve of a nationally televised 10-week trial for less than one-half of one percent of the State of Oklahoma’s $17 billion damages claim.
+Purdue Pharma, et al, in which the team’s aggressive strategy and approach to discovery led the state to drop its claims for violations of the Oklahoma False Claims and Consumer Fraud Acts, as well as its jury demand, at the close of discovery.
+The matter was ultimately resolved on the eve of a nationally televised 10-week trial for less than one-half of 1% of the State of Oklahoma’s $17 billion damages claim.

-In In re National Prescription Opiate Litigation, MDL No. 2804 – the federal opioid multidistrict litigation pending in the US District Court for the Northern District of Ohio – Mark served as the lead associate for the Track 1 bellwether trial in which the Plaintiffs sought more than $8 billion in damages on behalf of just two Ohio counties under theories of public nuisance, fraud, RICO and violations of the federal Controlled Substances Act.
-The federal judge overseeing the opioid MDL called it “perhaps the most complex constellation of cases that have ever been filed” in the United States.
+In In re National Prescription Opiate Litigation, MDL No. 2804 – the federal opioid multidistrict litigation pending in the US District Court for the Northern District of Ohio – Mark served as the lead associate for the Track 1 bellwether trial in which the plaintiffs sought more than $8 billion in damages on behalf of just two Ohio counties under theories of public nuisance, fraud, RICO, and violations of the federal Controlled Substances Act.
+The federal judge overseeing the opioid multidistrict litigation (MDL) called it “perhaps the most complex constellation of cases that have ever been filed” in the United States.
 The bellwether trial ultimately resolved on the morning opening statements were set to be delivered in Cleveland, for a small fraction of the initial demand.

 Represented an international e-commerce company in multiple Department of Labor investigations concerning alleged health and safety violations in distribution facilities throughout North America.
 Successfully convinced government regulators that no charges were warranted and/or that citations should be vacated after issuance.